 - Cash and balances with central banks These are measured at amortised cost using the effective interest method.
-As there is neither a premium nor a discount, the value corresponds to the nominal value. - Due from banks and loans These claims are measured at amortised cost using the effective interest method and taking into consideration an expected credit loss (ECL).
+As there is neither a premium nor a discount, the value corresponds to the nominal value. - Due from banks, loans and debt instruments

+These claims are measured at amortised cost using the effective interest method and taking into consideration an expected credit loss (ECL).
 The value stated in the balance sheet therefore corresponds to a net carrying amount because the expected credit loss is recognised in the balance sheet as a reduction of the carrying amount of a receivable.
 For off-balance sheet items, such as a commitment, however, a provision for credit loss is reported.
 The off-balance sheet total is not reduced.
-The impairments are recognised in the income statement and reported under "Expected credit losses".
-Detailed information about expected credit loss and its calculation is provided in point 2.6.1.4 "Impairments".
-Further information can be found in "Risk management" chapter 3 "Credit risk".
-Interest and negative interest is recognised on an accrual basis and reported in interest income.
+The impairments are recognised in the income statement and reported under line item "Expected credit losses".
+Detailed information about expected credit loss and its calculation is provided in point 2.6.1.4 Impairments.
+Further information can be found in the comments on risk management in risk management chapter 3 Credit risk.
+Interest and negative interest is recognised on an accrual basis and reported in net interest income.
 The calculation basis is the gross carrying value for the financial instruments of stages 1 and 2, i.e. the value attained using the effective interest method before expected credit loss.
 In the case of stage 3 positions, the basis is the net carrying value.
 Basically, the LLB Group extends loans only on a collateralised basis, or only to counterparties having very high credit worthiness.